eCommerce SEO Services

 The simple answer: on average, our clients generate enough revenue from eCommerce SEO to have the campaign pay for itself by the middle of the 7th month. — The actual answer to this question depends primarily on the competition level of the keywords you are targeting, how aggressive your budget is, and what your definition of success looks like.
 If we take a $4,500/mo campaign, target 40-50 low-competition keywords spread across 10 different products, it’s likely that purchases will start coming through (in small, but increasing quantities) during the first 3-4 months.

-Our average eCommerce SEO retainer is $7,980/mo.
-Our new-project minimum monthly retainer is $3,500/mo.
-We work with small businesses primarily, and we understand cash flow can be an issue.
-We make a point to ask potential clients if they can go four months without seeing a single dollar in return from their SEO campaign and still run their business.
+We work with small businesses primarily (under $10m in annual revenue), and we understand cash flow can be an issue.
+When we prepare an estimate, we make a point to ask potential clients if they can go four months without seeing a single dollar in return from their SEO campaign and still run their business.
 We don’t want you spending your last dollar on SEO services that are going to take months to generate a return.
-We want you to have an excellent experience – we’re big on client love around here.
+We want you to have an excellent experience.
+Ask our clients; it’s well worth the wait.

 Our primary platforms are WooCommerce (WordPress) and Shopify.
 We have experience with BigCommerce, 3dcart, Squarespace, BigCartel Magento, custom-developed online stores, and several others. — The primary variable associated with your eCommerce platform is the technical SEO capability.
 Our team can typically implement all of the technical SEO improvements identified in the Identification phase of our eCommerce SEO process on Shopify and WooCommerce.
 For other platforms, it may be necessary to bring in a web developer to implement the changes we recommend in our Identification report.